950.3 Verifying an SSN

 DHS submits unverified SSNs to SSA for validation as follows:

 NOTE: An SSN validated by SSA (code 7) or an SSN received from SSA and posted directly to eCIS (code 6) does not need reverified.
-When either a code 6 or 7 is posted to eCIS, the letter “V” will post to the IEVS screens.
+When either a code 6 or 7 is posted to eCIS, the verification code “V” will post to the eCIS demographic information screen.

 950.321 Failure to Cooperate with Validation Requirements

-If an individual refuses to provide verification which is needed to validate an SSN:
+If an individual refuses to provide verification at application which is needed to validate an SSN:

 55 Pa.
 Code § 155.2